JoydeepMallick/House_Price_Predictor/README.md

 Active links to website :-

-https://joydeepmallick.pythonanywhere.com/  (will be dead on 11th May 2024 - 🙂Please notify me if this does not work I need to refresh it every 3 months)
+https://joydeepmallick.pythonanywhere.com/  (🙂Please notify me if this does not work I need to refresh it every 3 months)

 https://house-price-predictor-di5m.onrender.com/ (slow loading time on first time load🙂)